Sigma Arae

 Sigma Arae is a star in the southern constellation of Ara.
 Its name is a Bayer designation that is Latinized from σ Arae, and abbreviated Sigma Ara or σ Ara.
 This star is visible to the naked eye with an apparent visual magnitude of +4.575.
 The distance to this star, based upon an annual parallax shift of 8.53 mas, is approximately 382 ly.
 It is drifting closer to the Sun with a radial velocity of −9 km/s.

 This is an A-type main sequence star with a stellar classification of A0 V. It has 2.6 times the mass of the Sun and 4.9 times the Sun's radius.
 The star is radiating 215 times the luminosity of the Sun from its photosphere at an effective temperature of 9,986 K. Unusually for an A-type star, X-ray emissions with a luminosity of 4.6×10^29 erg s^{−1} have been detected from Sigma Arae.
 Normally this is explained by the presence of a lower mass orbiting companion star.
 However, such a scenario does not appear to hold true for this star.
 Instead, the signature of a surface magnetic field has been detected with a strength of roughly 128±73 Gauss, indicating the source of the X-rays may be surface magnetic activity.

+A little less than 2 degrees eastnortheast of σ Arae is the location of planetary nebula IC 1266 (Tc 1, Thackeray 1).